ingonyama-zk/icicle/README.md

 - Clone this repo
   - go to our [Rust bindings][ICICLE-RUST]
   - Enter a [curve](./wrappers/rust/icicle-curves) implementation
-  - run `cargo build --release` to build or `cargo test -- --test-threads=1` to build and execute tests
+  - run `cargo build --release` to build or `cargo test` to build and execute tests

 In any case you would want to compile and run core icicle c++ tests, just follow these setps:
 - Clone this repo